tsprates/php-symfony-engineering-challenge/README.md

 ## Installation

+1. Run the _docker-compose_:

 ```sh
 docker-compose up --build
 ```

+> **Note**: The following steps must be performed only once.

-1. Create the database of the application.
+2. Create the database of the application:

 ```sh
 docker-compose exec -it php php bin/console doctrine:database:create
 ```

-2. Run the migrations:
+3. Run the migrations:

 ```sh
 docker-compose exec -it php php bin/console doctrine:migrations:migrate